For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As the brands on HURR are generally pretty high-end, the rental prices are a bit higher compared to some of the other sites on this list.
 But, compared to the RRP of the items, there are still some good offers.

 If you're lucky enough to have a designer dress lurking in the wardrobe then you can also list it on HURR.
-It will need to be less than two years old and have an RRP of over £120, but HURR reckons on average you can make your money back after four to five rentals.
+It will need to be less than two years old and have an RRP of over £90, but HURR reckons you can make your money back after three to eight rentals.

 Visit HURR »